Cyrtopleura costata: Distribution

 Cyrtopleura costata is found in shallow seas in the north east Atlantic Ocean between Cape Cod and the Gulf of Mexico.
 It is also found in the West Indies, Central America and as far south as Brazil.
-It is commonest in the intertidal zone and just below low water mark.
+It is most common in the intertidal zone and just below low water mark.

 Biology

 Cyrtopleura costata lives beneath the surface of the sea bed.
-It is able to bore through sand, mud, wood, clay and even soft rock using a twisting motion of its pointed, anterior end assisted by jets of water ejected from the mantle cavity.
+It is able to bore through sand, mud, wood, clay and even soft rock using a twisting motion of its pointed anterior end, assisted by jets of water ejected from the mantle cavity.
 It is a filter feeder.
-The siphons extend to the surface of the substrate and water is drawn in through one and expelled through the other with microalgae and zooplankton being filtered out as the water passes through the gills.
+Its siphons extend to the surface of the substrate and water is drawn in through one and expelled through the other with microalgae and zooplankton being filtered out as the water passes through the gills.
 Respiration takes place at the same time.
-Cilia then waft the food particles to the mouth.
+Cilia then draw the food particles up to the mouth.

 Spawning usually takes place in summer.
 Gametes are passed out of the exhalent siphon and fertilisation takes place externally.
 After hatching, eggs develop into veliger larvae which are planktonic.
-After 16 to 21 days these undergo metamorphosis into a pediveliger stage and settle out onto a soft substrate such as sand.
+After 16 to 21 days, these undergo metamorphosis into a pediveliger stage and settle out onto a soft substrate such as sand.
 There they become juveniles and start burrowing.

 Uses

 Cyrtopleura costata is used as food in Cuba and Puerto Rico.
 It is a fast-growing species, and it has been investigated for possible use in commercial aquaculture.
-Under optimal conditions it was found that the larvae were ready to undergo metamorphosis after 12 days, and settlement could be triggered by use of a dilute solution of epinephrine.
+Under optimal conditions, it was found that the larvae were ready to undergo metamorphosis after 12 days, and settlement could be triggered by use of a dilute solution of epinephrine.
 The clams could reach a marketable size of 6 cm within 6 months.